 Covid-19 Test kits and Covid-19 Test Antibody kits

-With the symptoms of COVID-19 sometimes taking up to two weeks to show in infected patients, it is rapidly becoming vitally important for swift testing of individuals who believe that they may have come into contact with the virus through PCR sample.
+With the symptoms of COVID-19 sometimes taking up to two weeks to show in infected patients, it is rapidly becoming vitally important for swift testing of individuals who believe that they may have come into contact with the virus through PCR samples.

 Antibody testing allows you to understand whether you have the IgG antibodies for COVID-19.
 Following recent advice from the MHRA antibody testing must be undertaken by venous blood draw.
 Blood collection may be booked at one of our GP practices, or you may arrange a home/office visit by making an enquiry with us.

-Please read the options available and click on the test that is right for you
+Please read the options available and click on the test that is right for you.

 - Simple, easy self testing for the active virus.